Supreme court: Civil law jurisdictions

 The Roman law and the Corpus Juris Civilis are generally held to be the historical model for civil law.
 From the late 18th century onwards, civil law jurisdictions began to codify their laws, most of all in civil codes.

 Argentina

 The Supreme Court functions as a last resort tribunal.
 Its rulings cannot be appealed.
 It also decides on cases dealing with the interpretation of the constitution (for example, it can overturn a law passed by Congress if it deems it unconstitutional).

+Armenia

+According to the Armenian constitution the Court of Cassation of Armenia is the highest court in Armenia, except in the sphere of constitutional justice, in which the Constitutional Court of Armenia maintains authority.

 Austria

 In Austria, the Austrian Constitution of 1920 (based on a draft by Hans Kelsen) introduced judicial review of legislative acts for their constitutionality.
 This function is performed by the Constitutional Court (Verfassungsgerichtshof), which is also charged with the review of administrative acts on whether they violate constitutionally guaranteed rights.

 Other than that, administrative acts are reviewed by the Administrative Court (Verwaltungsgerichtshof).
 The Supreme Court (Oberste Gerichtshof (OGH)), stands at the top of Austria's system of "ordinary courts" (ordentliche Gerichte) as the final instance in issues of private law and criminal law.